wp-plugins/wordbooker/readme.txt

 == Changelog ==

+= Version 2.0.1 11/10/2011 =
+- Fixed a logic mistake concerning Share on Pages/Front pages
+- A field  was missing from the post storage routine
+- Fixed a bug where Like counts didn't work because the url was missing.
+- Put an extra option into the Curl Call which might fix issues with certificate bundles.

 = Verson 2.0.0 30/09/2011 =
 - Major new release - too many changes to document here

 = Version 1.9.5 17/07/2011 =
 - Minor changes to OG Tags to handle changes in the Facebook Share/Like button functionality